jjvanzon/Circular-Language-Spec/1. Spec/01. Introduction/Circle Language Spec Introduction.md

 *Call a command of the __Text__ parameter.*

 The terms *parameter* and *argument* are sometimes used interchangedly.
-They are not entirely the same thing, but the difference might be too suble to talk about right now.
+They are not entirely the same thing, but the difference might be too subtle to talk about right now.

 ### Interfaces